Dongchel Shin

 Quantum phenomena do not occur in a Hilbert space.
 They occur in a laboratory― Asher Peres.

-Before coming to MIT, I received B.S. and M.S. degrees in Mechanical Engineering from Tokyo Institute of Technology and the University of Tokyo, respectively.
-Then, I worked at KAIST in Korea as a research associate (with military duty), advised by Prof. Seung-Woo Kim and Prof. Young-Jin Kim.
+Before MIT, I earned B.S. and M.S. degrees in Mechanical Engineering from Tokyo Institute of Technology and the University of Tokyo, respectively.
+Then, I worked at KAIST as a research associate (and fulfilled military service), advised by Prof. Seung-Woo Kim and Prof. Young-Jin Kim.
 There, I carried out experiments on frequency combs, time/frequency standards, and precision measurements.

 news

-Mar 8, 2024 Presented a poster at the 2024 GRC Mechanical Systems in the Quantum Regime
+Mar 8, 2024 Attended the 2024 GRC Mechanical Systems in the Quantum Regime.

 selected publications